Wholetpaulin/week-4-game/README.md

 1. Select the character you would like to fight with by clicking thier picture.

-2. Selectyour opponent by clicking thier picture.
+2. Select your opponent by clicking thier picture.

 3. Mash the fight button.